 *Individual results may vary

 The surgery can be performed on the upper or lower eyelids, or both, and can also be done in conjunction with other related surgery procedures, such as a facelift or brow lift.
-Blepharoplasty is usually done on an outpatient basis, causes little pain and has a short recovery time.

 Blepharoplasty is a fairly simple, quite safe procedure.
 All surgery comes with the risks associated with surgery in general, including reaction to anesthesia and rarely, blood clots and cardiac and pulmonary complications.
 Eyelid surgery specifically can cause: